-- 5. Students who leave more than 30 minutes before class is dismissed are counted as tardy unless prior arrangements have been made with the lecturing instructor.
-Students leaving more than an hour before class is dismissed are counted as absent unless prior arrangements have been made with the lecturing instructor.
-If this absence puts the student over the allowable absences (2), the student cannot meet the course objectives and cannot pass the course. - 6.
-Cell phones must be OFF during class and should not be accessed unless instructed to do so for a class activity.
+- 6. Cell phones must be OFF during class and should not be accessed unless instructed to do so for a class activity.
 Students with unauthorized cell phone use will be counted as absent unless prior arrangements have been made with the lecturing instructor.
-If this absence exceeds the allowable absences (2), the student does not meet the program objectives and cannot pass the course. - 7.
+If this absence exceeds the allowable absences (1), the student does not meet the program objectives and cannot pass the course. - 7.
 ZOOM classes/meetings: Zoom meetings/classes are considered formal class time; therefore, the student must be present, on time, dressed appropriately, and in a stationary location.
 (Not working, driving, shopping or engaged in some other activity.)
 There should be no TV, cell phones, or other distractors during the meeting.
 The student's camera must be on for the entire time of the class/meeting.
 The microphone should be muted unless the student is answering a question, presenting information, or otherwise engaged in the course discussion.

 Occurrence Consequence 1st Absence Will not be able to make up assignments or tests assigned that day.
-2nd Absence As Above.
-3rd Absence or 2 Absences + any Tardy Dismissal from RNSG 1443 and any concurrent courses.
+3rd Absence or 2 Absences + any Tardy Dismissal from RNSG 2432 and any concurrent courses.
 1st Prelim Exam missed Final Grade will substitute for the prelim grade.
 2nd and subsequent Prelim exams missed Will receive Zero "0" for the grade.
 Up to 30 min late for class or leaving up to 30 mins before class Will receive a Tardy.
 Tardy x 2 will be the same as an Absence dismissal without permission Over 30 mins late or leaving more than 30 mins prior to class Will receive an absence dismissal without permission Use of cell phone without instructor approval Will result in student being counted as absent for the day.
 Failure to follow dress code in class Will result in student being counted as absent for the day.